imeleges/REMA_Dubai/README.md

 ...

-`Address` - Column with address has name of the city, area, bulding name or even a complex of buildings name.
+`Address` - column containing listing's address was split into columns: city, area, bulding name and tower complex name.
-`Date` - this column was splited in four new columns with: Year, Month, Day and Weekday
+`Date` - column was split into four: Year, Month, Day and Weekday
-`Price per square foot` - Based on the price and area of the apartment
+`Price per square foot` - calculated from listing price devided by the apartment area
-Columns with title, description and features/amenities contains some keywords/pharses and converted to new features
+Text containing columns title, description and features/amenities contain some keywords that were converted to new features:
-`Chiller` - If chiller is free **1**, if not or now infor then **0**.
+`Chiller` - asssigned **1** when chiller is free, **0** otherwise.
 Same for `Parking`, `Bills`

 #### Number of uniques per feature

 <p align="center">
 	<img src="https://github.com/imeleges/REMA_Dubai/blob/main/img/num_of_uniq_pfeature.png?raw=true">
-	<sub>Number of uniques per feature</sub>
+	<sub>Number of unique values per feature</sub>
 </p>